Wanting to prove this weekend they were the best in the Big Ten, Huskers roll past OSU to clinch title

 "We came into this weekend wanting to prove that we were the best team in the conference," Bolt said on his postgame radio show.
 "We didn't necessarily expect it to end and clinch this weekend, but the way it played out, it was perfect.
 It was a great weekend and our guys competed awfully hard."

-Michigan dropped two of three games to Maryland over the weekend.
+Michigan lost two of three games to Maryland to drop out of the title chase.
 Nebraska's two wins over the weekend against previously rated Indiana knocked the Hoosiers out of contention.

 Nebraska was swept by Rutgers three weekends ago, but responded to win nine of 10 to take control of the conference race that had four teams — NU, Indiana, Michigan and Maryland — left battling heading into this week.